LLNJ Code of Conduct

 • Revocation of membership

-Any reports of code violations will be forwarded immediately to the LLNJ Executive Director, or designee, who will determine and carry out the appropriate course of action, and who may consult with and engage other LLNJ staff, Board members and legal counsel as appropriate.
+Any reports of code violations will be forwarded immediately to the LLNJ Executive Director, or designee, who will determine and carry out the appropriate course of action, and who may consult with and engage other LLNJ staff, Board members, and legal counsel as appropriate.
 Site security and/or local law enforcement may be involved, as appropriate, based on the specific circumstances.
 A follow-up report will be made to individuals who report being harassed and a written summary of all such code violations will be made annually to the LLNJ Executive Board.
 The Executive Director, in consultation with the Executive Board, may develop additional procedures to implement this policy.

 LLNJ staff, Executive Board and/or Meeting/Event conveners who receive reports of code violations are responsible for reporting the incident immediately to the Executive Director and documenting the report in writing and forwarding it to the Executive Director within 24 hours.